Action Required: Update Applications that use Cross-Origin Authentication

 Hi Community!

-We wanted to let you all know that Cross-origin authentication is now disabled by default for new applications created in Auth0.
+We wanted to let you all know that starting October 25, 2024, Cross-origin authentication will be disabled by default for new applications created in Auth0.
 If an application requires cross-origin authentication, tenant administrators can update the application in the Admin Dashboard.

 Management API users will also no longer receive cross_origin_auth in the response to requests on the [Get clients] or the [Get client by id] API endpoints.
 A new setting, cross_origin_authentication, can be used to read and update the application settings.